On this page

 What’s the difference between podcast videos and video podcasts?

-Usually, video podcasts are recorded podcast sessions, and viewers can watch creators speak.
-Unlike podcast videos, which usually only contain recorded podcast audio, not live video.
+Usually, video podcasts are recorded podcast sessions, and viewers can watch creators speak while podcast videos only contain recorded podcast audio, not live video.

 What is the best platform for a video podcast?

-YouTube is the top preferred platform for podcasts.
-Some other popular podcast platforms include Spotify, Google Podcasts, and Amazon Audible.
+YouTube is the top preferred platform for podcast videos.
+Some other popular podcast platforms include Spotify, Apple Podcasts, and Amazon Audible.

 What aspect ratio should my video podcast be in for YouTube?